 - Closing address with Steve Wozniak and Stan Lee

 I learned quite a bit from the writing and film panels.
 The advice was broad enough to apply to anyone, anywhere.
-I wish the publishing panel was mic’d, because I came in late (I got lost on Sunday trying to get to the convention center from my parking, don’t ask!) and couldn’t hear very well from my crappy seat on the side, in the back, near the door that people kept opening and closing.
-I’m not necessarily a horror writer – which is what the writing scary panel skewed to, but I like making people feel unsettled with certain short pieces.
-I’ve gotten that feedback before.
+I wish they used mics for the publishing panel because I came in late (I got lost on Sunday trying to get to the convention center from my parking, don’t ask!) and couldn’t hear very well from my crappy seat on the side, in the back, near the door that people kept opening and closing.
+I’m not necessarily a horror writer – which is what the scary writing panel skewed to, but I like making people feel unsettled with certain short pieces.
+Of course, I’ve gotten that feedback before.
 Film 101 was a treasure trove of info too.
 I had to take notes for that one.

 Saturday was the busiest day.
 They severely overestimated attendance levels that day, even with pre-sales and all that good stuff.
 People would line up for panels and spotlights, but you were never quite sure where you were supposed to be.
-You’d hope you were in the correct line & then you’d find out you were wrong & you’d have to go stand in another line.
-It was basically a free for all in trying to attend spotlights and panels.
+You’d hope you were in the correct line & then you’d find out you were wrong & you’d have to stand in another line.
+It was a free-for-all in trying to attend spotlights and panels.
 I would highly recommend they fix that.

 Another thing I would fix is the timing of everything.
 Even when I was pre-planning what panels to attend, I had to ensure they were reasonably close so I wouldn’t have to run back and forth too much all over the convention center.
 I feel like a lot of the panels were truncated because they scheduled panels one after the other.
-So one would have to wrap up really fast and then the next wave of people for the next panel would try to get in while you were trying to get out.
-Plus panels never start on time, so that was even less time to chat with the folks on the panel.
+So one would have to wrap up fast, and then the next wave of people for the next panel would try to get in while you were trying to get out.
+Plus, meetings never start on time, so that was even less time to chat with the folks on the panel.

 Gaining entrance was the easiest thing in the world.
-You enter the conference center and can stay on the first level to attend panels, go to the gaming center or take photos, or go upstairs to the main halls for exhibitions and the main marketplace, all the good stuff that makes a con a con to me.
+You enter the conference center and stay on the first level to attend panels, go to the gaming center or take photos, or go upstairs to the main halls for exhibitions and the central marketplace; all the good stuff makes a con for me.
 Going upstairs required a wristband.
-They had this cool electronic RFID reader that was easy to get through.
+They had this excellent electronic RFID reader that was easy to get through.

 However, I noticed that they didn’t have the wristband checkers on the first floor.
-My colleague said there were unmanned elevators that you could use to basically sneak in and out past the main wristband check.
-I don’t want to ruin it for future cons, but they should consider putting the wristband check area closer to the actual entrance of the convention center, and somehow figure out a better way for crowd control.
-I recommend they spend some time talking to Disney.
+My colleague said there were crewless elevators that you could use to sneak in and out past the primary wristband check.
+I don’t want to ruin it for future cons, but they should consider putting the wristband check area closer to the actual entrance of the convention center and somehow figure out a better way for crowd control.
+But, again, I recommend they spend some time talking to Disney.

 I’m just saying.